kallaway/100-days-of-code/r2-html-log.md

 **R2D12, October 22nd, 2019**
 Got through Unit 14 of the Web Developer Bootcamp on Udemy.
 Object manipulation in JavaScript is a little bit different than what I'm familiar with.
 Now on to Unit 15 where I'll learn about DOM manipulation.
 And also started working on a project that I've always wanted to make.

+**R2D13, R2D14, R2D15, October 28th, 2019**
+Not completely sure if it's been three or four days, but I'm gonna assume it's been only three.
+I finished Section 15 of the Web Dev course and finished with the basics of DOM manipulation.
+Now it's on to Section 16 to learn about advanced DOM manipulation, which is where I stopped the course last time on 2018